parrt/cs345/projects/malloc.md

 Aside from a few obvious manual tests that call your memory allocation and free routines, what's a good way to test your functions in a realistic environment?
 Well, one way is to link your `malloc()` and `free()` into some C program that you have or that you find on the net.
 That is exactly the kind of real test we want but it presents challenges from a testing perspective.
 We want a test that doesn't require us to install another piece of software nor get its configuration correct.

-I downloaded a nice piece of C software ([dparser](http://dparser.sourceforge.net/)) and instrumented the memory allocation by defining macros for `malloc()` and `free()` that made them instead call my routines.
+I downloaded a nice piece of C software ([dparser](http://dparser.sourceforge.net/)) and instrumented the memory allocation by defining macros for `malloc()` and `free()` that made them first call my tracing routines.
 These routines printed a logging message and then delegated to the real C library routines.
 The output, if you look in `test/MALLOC_FREE_TRACE.trace` is a big file full of the following messages:

 ```
 malloc 952 -> 0